Skip to main content

 Research Spotlight:

-The Real Enemy: Trans Fats
+The Real Enemy: Industrial Trans Fats

-Your Anti-Inflammatory Grocery List
+Your Anti-Inflammatory Lipid Grocery List

-Rich in Omega-3 (Anti-inflammatory)
+Prioritize: High Omega-3 (Anti-inflammatory)

 Inflammation is not a byproduct of fat itself, but of the specific type of fatty acids we choose and their balance in our cells.